- Emerging contaminants

 Realistic risk assessments

-KWH’s knowledge and skills help water utilities, Water Authorities, municipalities and industry to realistically assess the environmental and human risks of emerging contaminants, and make decisions about water treatment.
+KWR’s knowledge and skills help water utilities, Water Authorities, municipalities and industry to realistically assess the environmental and human risks of emerging contaminants, and make decisions about water treatment.
 The periodic monitoring of water quality can signal possible anomalies early on, allowing for the implementation of appropriate measures.